Providing better customer experiences for the AWS digital environment

 “What’s nice is that through the power of the cloud, we have the ability to distribute it instantly with high performance,” says Miller.
 “So when these big shows come online, we have the ability to scale it instantly from tens of thousands to hundreds of thousands, if not millions, of users, and you don’t have to touch your infrastructure.
 It just works.”

-To manage user accounts, the solution employs Amazon DynamoDB—a fully managed, serverless, key-value NoSQL database designed to run high-performance applications at any scale—and Amazon Cognito, which businesses can use to add user sign-up, sign-in, and access control to web and mobile apps quickly and easily.
+To manage user accounts, the solution employs Amazon DynamoDB—a fully managed, serverless, key-value NoSQL database designed to run high-performance applications at any scale—and Amazon Cognito, which businesses can use to add user sign-up, sign-in, and access controls to web and mobile apps quickly and easily.
 To use the service, fans sign into their On Air accounts and click an event link.
 The virtual venue solution delivers high-definition video and audio using AWS Elemental MediaLive, a broadcast-grade live video processing service.
 “Until now, we’ve only been able to broadcast our events in high definition with stereo,” says Lamme.
 “With the new solution that we’ve built based on Nomad CMS, we’re now able to fully broadcast in ultrahigh definition using immersive audio technology.”
 Additionally, working together with Nomad, On Air was able to customize the solution further to support multiple languages, currencies, and time zones.

 Because its new solution was built on Nomad CMS, On Air is realizing a more than 60 percent time savings in regard to its media workflow.
 With its old system, a facility partner would upload assets to a file transfer protocol server.
 On Air would then need to download the asset, reformat it, postprocess it, and upload it to a legacy video provider.
 Now, On Air doesn’t need to worry about any of that. .
 “Everything is handled in a very elegant way by Nomad CMS,” Lamme says.
 And for long-term storage of the original media files after transcoding, On Air uses Amazon S3 Glacier, which lets users choose from three archive storage classes optimized for different access patterns and storage duration.